Tutorial:Table title guidelines - writing titles and short descriptions

 Other units of measurement

 Units of measurement such as kg, km, etc. should be written without dots; they are not closed up to figures and take no plural.

-For a list of units of measurement see abbreviations, symbols and contractions in common use in the Interinstitutional style guide of the Publications Office.
+For a list of units of measurement see abbreviations and symbols in common use in the Interinstitutional style guide of the Publications Office.

 Please note: for subtitles, units of measurement might be spelled out in letters in order to increase the readability, e.g. tonnes.

 - Nominative units of measurement: “%”, not: “in %”